metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 This is version 0.6 of "classical_extras".
 It only works currently with FLAC and mp3 files.
 It populates hidden variables in Picard with information from the MusicBrainz database about the recording, artists and work(s), and of any containing works, passing up through mutiple work-part levels until the top is reached.
 The "Options" page (Options->Options->Plugins->Classical Extras) allows the user to determine how these hidden variables are written to file tags, as well as a variety of other options.
-This plugin is particularly designed to assist with tagging of classical music so that players or library managers which can display multiple work levels and different artist types can have access to them.
+This plugin is particularly designed to assist with tagging of classical music so that player or library manager software which can display multiple work levels and different artist types can have access to them.

-All hidden variables produced by this plugin are prefixed with "_cwp_" or  "_cea_" depending on which section of the plugin (i.e.which Class) created them.
+All hidden variables produced by this plugin are prefixed with "_cwp_" or  "_cea_" depending on which section of the plugin (i.e. which Class) created them.
 Full details of these variables are given in a later section.
 Tags are output depending on the choices specified by the user in the Options Page.
-Defaults are provided for these tags which needed to be added to / modified / deleted according to user requirements.
+Defaults are provided for these tags which can be added to / modified / deleted according to user requirements.
 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

 # Installation
-Instal the zip file in your plugins folder in the usual fashion
+Install the zip file in your plugins folder in the usual fashion

 # Usage
 After installation, go to the Options Page and modify choices as required.
 There are 3 tabs - "Artists", "Works and parts" and "Advanced".
-The subsections below describe each of these.
+The sections below describe each of these.
 If the options provided do not allow sufficient flexibility for a user's need and they do not want to use scripting, then it may be possible to achieve the required result by running and saving twice (or more!) with different options each time.
 This is not recommended for more than a one-off - a script would be better.

 ## Artists tab
 There are four coloured sections as shown in the screen image below: